Lugribossk/dropwizard-experiment/README.md

 ### Setup
 1. Install NodeJS and npm.
 2. Globally install Grunt CLI and Bower: `npm install -g grunt-cli bower`
-3. Install individual project dependencies in their folders: `npm install` && `bower install` (Maven will also automatically do this when runngin `mvn package`.)
+3. Install individual project dependencies in their folders: `npm install` && `bower install` (Maven will also automatically do this when running `mvn install`.)

 ### Running
 The frontend is automatically bundled into the backend when that is built, so it is only necessary to run this directly when developing.